teodc/dotfiles/readme.md

 # Dotfiles

-My (almost) up-to-date dotfiles and the list of software/packages I use.
+My (almost) up-to-date dotfiles and list of software/packages I use.

 > I use the [Catppuccin](https://github.com/catppuccin/catppuccin) theme wherever it's available.